 The other guard scratched the dog behind the ears.
 “Good girl,” he said.
 “You caught him.”

-Jay stashed the cricket in the envelope.
+Jay stashed the bug-stick in the envelope.
 “Do you get lots of smugglers?”

 While one guard led the dog away, the other considered the question.
 “Crickets are only legal in Sheridan and Amsterdam, but they grow in most conditions.
 There’s no need to smuggle—people grow their own.
-But some people forget crickets in their luggage, so we confiscate them to avoid international incident.
-Centipedes are illegal everywhere and they only grow on the main island of Sheridan.
+But some people forget bug-sticks in their luggage, so we confiscate them to avoid international incident.
+Centipedes are illegal everywhere, and they only grow near the peak of the main island of Sheridan.
 Anyone with a centipede in their luggage is a smuggler, and a devoted one.
 We catch at least one a month, but we worry some slip through.”

 “Jadie?”
 Jay let Michael shake his hands.
 “Maybe you just heard my initials, like J. D. Jackson?”

 “Take this.”
 Michael gave him a phrasebook.
-“English is a second language for most islanders outside the airport.
+“Most islanders outside the airport speak little English.
 Impress them by speaking Sheridanian.”
 From customs, the Chinese couple and the family of three joined Jay at the kiosk.
 Michael grinned and greeted each of them with a phrasebook.
 “Bird-watching tour?
 Bird-watching tour?
 Ah, you’re all here!”
 Michael vaulted the desk and led the six tourists to the exit.
-“Let’s lunch in my family restaurant.
+“Let’s lunch in my family’s restaurant.
 Then we ferry to the second island of Sheridan!”